mariocuomo/Sentinel-Cloud-Discovery-Connector/expanded/README.md

 - 2 Log Analytics Workspace tables (`CloudApps_CL` and `CloudAppsUsers_CL`)
 - 1 Sentinel watchlist (`CloudAppInfo`)

+If you want read more about this template, read [here](https://github.com/mariocuomo/Sentinel-Cloud-Discovery-Connector/blob/main/expanded/README-SENTINEL-CONFIG.md).

 **Note the outputs** from this deployment:
 - `dceEndpoint` - Data Collection Endpoint URL